pakoti/Awesome_Sysadmin/1.Networking/readme.md

 to see network connection,interfaces and also VPN connections just type this command in run:

     ncpa.cpl

-# List of Printers in Powershell
-to get list of all installed printers in powershell:

-	Get-WMIObject -Class Win32_Printer -ComputerName $(hostname) | Format-Table

 # lists of Hosts in Windows